 ‣ Late afternoon light makes the abbey glow like gold

-Winter Planning Tips for All Destinations
+Winter Planning Tips RECAP for All Destinations

 Always check winter opening hours – they often change seasonally